 It’s simple – Data will guide the way to your next big win.

 Today, forward-thinking OEMs are already reaping the benefits of an IBDP.
-On average, we see 20% increase in productivity within the first month of launching an IBDP.
+On average, we see 20% increase in productivity within the first month of launching an IBP.
 Not only that but segmenting the Installed Base to drive lead generation has also resulted in over $2 MN in sales opportunities within the first quarter itself.
 Companies generally maintain this increase in sales, quarter over quarter.
-Finally, with a retiring workforce, we see large scale adoption of an IBDP across newer employees allowing them to ramp up faster than ever before.
+Finally, with a retiring workforce, we see large-scale adoption of an IBP across newer employees allowing them to ramp up faster than ever before.
 In many instances, we hear that this is a tool used daily by OEM frontline workers.

 As the famous Chinese proverb goes,